A Library for Learning Neural Operators

-\paragraph{Trainers and meta-algorithms.} \textsc{NeuralOperator} also provides a suite of functionalities to simplify the process of training and deploying neural operator models.
-We provide a flexible \texttt{DataProcessor} module to pipeline all normalization and additional transformations into the form expected for a model's forward pass and transform raw outputs into the form expected for computing losses.
+\paragraph{Trainers and meta-algorithms.} \textsc{NeuralOperator} provides a suite of functionalities to simplify the training and deployment of neural operators.
+We provide a flexible \texttt{DataProcessor} to pipeline all normalization and transformations needed to convert inputs and outputs into the forms expected by the model and for computing losses.
 These also ensure that discretization convergence is respected in operations such as domain padding.
-We also provide a minimal \texttt{Trainer} module that automates the standard logic of a machine-learning training loop, applying the data processor, optimizing model parameters, and tracking validation metrics throughout the course of training.
+We also provide a minimal \texttt{Trainer} that automates the standard logic of a machine-learning training loop, applying the data processor, optimizing model parameters, and tracking validation metrics throughout training.
 The \texttt{Trainer} is modular and highly configurable; users can provide their own models, data, and objectives, and the interface provides users with the opportunity to add custom training logic for domain-specific applications, including meta-algorithms such as incremental learning~\citep{george2024incremental}.
 Newcomers can directly use it on their own applications, while advanced users can directly import the neural architectures and core components and modules they need into their own workflow.

 \paragraph{Efficiency} The library also packages a variety of tools for memory-efficient training of neural operator models.
-To compress the learnable parameters of an FNO model by performing tensor decomposition on spectral weights~\citep{TFNO,JMLR:v20:18-277}, an interface for tensorization is directly exposed in our implementation of the FNO model and spectral convolution layers.
+To compress the learnable parameters of an FNO model by performing tensor decomposition on spectral weights~\citep{JMLR:v20:18-277,TFNO}, an interface for tensorization is directly exposed in our implementation of the FNO model and spectral convolution layers.
 Additionally, the \texttt{Trainer} includes a native option for quantization via mixed-precision training~\citep{tu2024mixedprecision}.
 Last, training of neural operators can be done incrementally~\citep{george2024incremental}, and distributed using the built-in multi-grid domain decomposition~\citep{TFNO}.
-These features further expand the library's capabilities and accessibility by enabling the learning of larger-scale operators on.
+These features further expand the library's capabilities and accessibility by enabling the learning of larger-scale operators on GPU.